 There is also evidence supporting increased amounts of new office construction.
 This has resulted from the heightened demands from employees, some of which include renovated buildings, advanced air-filtration, cleaner working environments, and in some cases a whole new office altogether.
 More and more companies are doing away with the classic “assigned office/cubicle” model and beginning anew with an open desk/open floor plan.

 Ready to Find Your Next Investment Opportunity?

 There are lucrative investment opportunities as commercial office demand continues to grow all around the country, especially in the areas of Phoenix, Scottsdale, and Mesa.
-While ICRE Investment Group is involved with investment properties around the globe, we are well established in the greater Phoenix area.
+While ICRE Investment Team is involved with investment properties around the globe, we are well established in the greater Phoenix area.
 We’ve built connections with the more prominent commercial investors, property owners, banks, and commercial loan services.

 If you’re looking to take advantage of the fast-moving, quickly growing investment opportunities in today’s market, feel free to contact us for more information.
 We’re happy to help!